 While this system is quite flexible it can also be a little confusing.
 To address the issue, Petzl is preparing a booklet on how to mix and match the various crampon components.
-Once ready, it may be included in the packaging for new crampon purchases but will be made available online.
+Once ready, it may be included in the packaging for new crampon purchases but will be made available online and at Petzl retailers.
 I have attached the preliminary page on the DART here to give you an idea of what it will look like.

 The new DART crampons come with Petzl’s standard toe-bail which seems to work fairly well on a wide range of boots.
 That-being-said, I do find the angular design slightly less secure on some boots than the more rounded bail design favored by Cassin or Black Diamond.
 If you have small or narrow boots and the regular front bail doesn’t work, Petzl offers a smaller option that can be purchased separately.